-Many of my students, when they first came to me, expressed their disappointment with the yoga lessons they had visited.
-They found them to be either too much focused on the physical aspect and lacking in real substance and sense of community in the group or, on the other hand, too much focused on the spiritual/mental aspect without much stimulation of, and challenge to, the body.
+Many of my students, when they first come to me, express their disappointment with some of the yoga lessons they have visited.
+They find them to be either too much focused on the physical aspect and lacking in real substance and sense of community in the group or, on the other hand, too much focused on the spiritual/mental aspect without much challenge to the body.

 In my personal practice and during my lessons I try to work towards a balance between strength and relaxation, between action and introspection.

 myself too seriously, since, for me, this practice should be a joy - a

 discipline yes, but definitely not a dogma.
 I would like my students to be able to experience the power of what yoga can offer us and feel at ease with being just who they are: natural, without any need to live up to any ideas of who a yogi 'should' or 'should not' be.
 This, to me, is a process of allowing time and practice to take effect - a process which we experience both together, and individually in everyday life.

 I was originally trained in - and was a dedicated practitioner for seven years of - Ashtanga Yoga.
 This form of yoga consists of various series of asanas that follow a specific sequence.
 The complete practice of one of the Ashtanga series generally lasts about 90 minutes and is physically extremely demanding.

 However, over the past years my practice and teaching have developed into a mixture of: structure, wisdom & strength-building from the Ashtanga Yoga method, with the grace and creativity of Vinyasa Yoga, the preciseness of Iyengar Yoga and the introspection of Yoga de L'Energie.

 Example of how one of our lessons unfolds:

 During one of my lessons you will move through the flow of a variety of postures: